manya-codes/first-project-mj/ml-projects/iris-flower/README.md

 Visualization: Side-by-side scatter plots for actual vs predicted flower types Table view: Added using "pandas" for clearer comparison

+🔧 How to Run
+1.Clone this repo or download ZIP
+2.Install the required libraries:
+"pip install scikit-learn pandas matplotlib"
+3.Open any notebook in Jupyter: jupyter notebook
+4.Explore different versions to see how the project evolves

 ⚙️ Tech Stack
 - Python
 - scikit-learn